San Diego is known for its nearly-perfect year-round weather, dazzling coastline, the booming craft beer scene, and its

 Next up for fish tacos was TJ Oyster Bar in Bonita.
 When we arrived at this strip mall hot spot, we were hit with aromas of sizzling seafood, warm tortillas, and freshly chopped tomato and chile.
 Several cooks were feverishly preparing tacos, tostadas, and a variety of seafood cocktails in the open-air kitchen across from a bar lined with hungry diners.
 We ordered a series of tacos, then pulled up a couple of stools at the window-facing bar.

-The fish tacos at TJ Oyster Bar are cheap (priced at just $1) and small, but pack big flavor.
-The battered and fried tilapia is crunchy, the crema is bright and tangy, and the tortilla added a surprising pleasant amount of corn flavor.
+The fish tacos at TJ Oyster Bar are cheap (priced at just $1) and small but pack big flavor.
+The battered and fried tilapia is crunchy, the crema is bright and tangy, and the tortilla added a surprisingly pleasant amount of corn flavor.
 Don’t be afraid to go back up to the counter and order more fish tacos — that’s what we locals do!
-I’m giving TJ Oyster Bar an A rating, because the fish tacos were really, really tasty.
+I’m giving TJ Oyster Bar an A rating because the fish tacos were really, really tasty.
 But, they got docked for having a slightly imbalanced fish-to-batter ratio.
 Oh, and they lacked a selection of additional sauces, which is blasphemy for me.

-So the winner for best fish taco in San Diego?
+So the winner for the best fish taco in San Diego?
 I'm going with Mariscos Alex in City Heights!!
 To be honest, I was really splitting hairs while judging these three fish tacos side-by-side, so I would definitely recommend visiting all three taco joints when you're in San Diego.
 Just go to Mariscos Alex first!